benhammondmusic/blog/ckmyduuw1078f8ts1bdnr1q34.md

 - make sure the entries there include the URL for your _deployed_ backend, and you'll also need to include your weather API key as well.
 Ours looks like this:
 ![front end config vars heroku screenshot.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1617247908463/Pm3u9oYiH.png)

-> Be sure you don't include the trailing slash on your URL; this is easy to accidently do if you are copying/pasting the address from your browser's address bar.
+> Be sure you don't include the trailing slash on your URL; this is easy to accidentally do if you are copying/pasting the address from your browser's address bar.
 To clarify, the `VALUE` field should look like this:

 ```
 https://ben-gigboard.herokuapp.com